 The significant accounting policies used in the preparation of the entity financial statements are set out below.
 These policies have been consistently applied to all financial years presented, unless otherwise stated.
-The Foundation has adopted FRS 102 and Charity SORP (FRS 102) for the first time in these entity financial statements.

 The preparation of financial statements in conformity with FRS 102 requires the use of certain key assumptions concerning the future, and other key sources of estimation uncertainty at the reporting date.
 It also requires the Directors to exercise their judgement in the process of applying the Foundation's accounting policies.
 The areas involving a higher degree of judgement or areas where assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are disclosed in note 4.